Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Prepared triples

 \begin{rem} The last item in the definition above is of course empty if level sets of $\mu$ are boundaryless.
 We will show in Corollary \ref{c.index_zero} that there is no prepared counterexample satisfying that level sets are boundaryless. \end{rem}

 \paragraph{Prepared counterexamples --} The first step of our strategy is, assuming that there is a counterexample to the Conjecture, to construct a prepared counterexample.
-Most of the work will then consist in proving that such a prepared counterexample does not exist.
+The remainder (and also the majority) of the work will then consist in proving that such a prepared counterexample does not exist.

 \begin{thm}[Simplification of counterexamples] Assume the existence of a $C^3$-counterexample $(U,X,Y)$ to the Conjecture.
 Then there exists $\widetilde{U}\dans U$ and a $C^3$-vector field $\widetilde{X}$ commuting with $Y$ such that